littensy/reflex/docs/docs/quick-start/index.md

 ## Start using Reflex

 You're now ready to use Reflex!
-Where Rodux uses stores, reducers, and actions, Reflex has only **actions** and [**producers**](./reference/reflex/producer).
+Where Rodux uses stores, reducers, and actions, Reflex revolves around **actions** and [**producers**](./reference/reflex/producer).
 Create a producer with an initial state and a set of actions, and you're ready to go.

 <Tabs groupId="languages">
 <TabItem value="TypeScript" default>